KasparEtter/ef1p/pages/internet/internet.md

 and updated to changing circumstances.
 I'm not aware of any laws that impose specific networking standards outside of governmental agencies.
-The Internet is an open architecture and technology-wise you're free to do pretty much anything you want.
+The Internet is an open architecture, and technology-wise, you're free to do pretty much anything you want.
 This doesn't mean, though, that others will play along.
 If different companies shall adopt the same standards to improve interoperability, it's very useful to have independent working groups,